Charlie Sheen: 1983–1999: Breakthrough and stardom

-His first post-Platoon role was in the road film Three for the Road (1987), which didn't get much attention and Sheen reportedly called it "the nadir" of his career.
-Despite negative reviews, the critics described Sheen's performance among the highlights and stronger points of the film.
-He got bigger attention in the same year by starring opposite Michael Douglas and his father in Wall Street in which he played the role of Bud Fox, a young and ambitious stockbroker.
-The Washington Post review raved about his performance, "the younger Sheen, who walked wide-eyed through Stone's Vietnam, walks with similar innocence through [the film] and with his three-piece determination he's perfect as a greenhorn yuppie playing with the big guns."
+His first post-Platoon role was in the road film Three for the Road (1987), which did not get much attention; Sheen reportedly called it "the nadir" of his career.
+Despite negative reviews, the critics described Sheen's performance as one of the stronger points of the film.
+In the same year, he collaborated with Oliver Stone again by starring opposite Michael Douglas and his father Martin Sheen in the drama Wall Street in which he played the role of Bud Fox, a young and ambitious stockbroker.
+The film received mostly positive reviews and was a commercial success.
+The Washington Post review raved about his performance: "the younger Sheen, who walked wide-eyed through Stone's Vietnam, walks with similar innocence through [the film] and with his three-piece determination he's perfect as a greenhorn yuppie playing with the big guns."
+The Hollywood Reporter review found him "commendably convincing".

 Roger Ebert was more critical, citing Sheen's performance as the film's only flaw as he "never seems quite relentless enough to move in Gekko's circle".
 However, in the same year, Ebert praised Sheen's performance in the crime drama No Man's Land as "very good" and "charismatic".
-Both Wall Street and Platoon were directed by Oliver Stone.

 In 1988, Sheen portrayed Happy Felsch (left), a member of the Chicago White Sox involved in the 1919 Black Sox scandal, in Eight Men Out, and Richard M. Brewer (right), a cowboy and leader of Lincoln County Regulators, in Young Guns.

 In 1988, Sheen was the part of two ensemble casts, where he played real-life figures.
 He starred in John Sayles-directed baseball drama film Eight Men Out (1988) as Happy Felsch and opposite his brother Emilio in the western film Young Guns as Richard M. Brewer.
 In 1989, Sheen, John Fusco, Christopher Cain, Lou Diamond Phillips, Emilio Estévez and Kiefer Sutherland were honored with a Bronze Wrangler for their work on the Young Guns.
 An avid baseball player since his youth, Sheen has stated that he took the role in the critically acclaimed Eight Men Out not for the money or career but only because of his love for baseball.

 He passed on Bull Durham to do another baseball comedy film Major League (1989), a critical and commercial success.
 Sheen's performance as Ricky "Wild Thing" Vaughn, which he also reprised in the 1994 sequel, is often considered to be among his most-known characters.
 Common Sense Media praised his comedic ability in the first film, by writing "Sheen shines as the rockin' closer with a lot of attitude."
 Empire magazine review also highlighted Sheen for being "a delightful surprise at light comedy."